vladoshub/xr-gate/README.md

 If you have completed the train override controller from the previous point, you can use the non-gesture input override.
 To do this, press 5 after launching.

+**Tracking recomendations:**

+1. It is recommended not to cover the glasses' chambers.
+It is also recommended to use the glasses in a bright place.

+2. It is recommended to make small head movements for a couple of seconds after the initial frame check in xr_client to ensure successful positioning.

+3. The current hand tracking system isn't perfect, and it's generally recommended to use joysticks instead of gestures (enabling override_controller automatically disables gestures, and vice versa).
+It is not recommended to wave your arms quickly or block the view of your hands in front of the front camera.

 ---

 ## Possible problems